 - research of the pathways into alcohol use and misuse, including their life-course effects on health and well-being

 - examining violence prevention initiatives, working with service providers - health agencies, social services, criminal justice agencies, local government and voluntary sector

-Our strength and reputation comes from the interdisciplinary research across the fields of medicine, public health, dentistry, criminal justice, police, psychology, materials science and economics.
-Additionally, we have an extensive record of innovation and contributions to policy and violence prevention.
+The group's strength and reputation comes from interdisciplinary research across the fields of medicine, public health, dentistry, criminal justice, police, psychology, materials science and economics.

-The International Technology Alliance in Distributed Analytics and Information Science (DAIS ITA) is a joint US/UK research programme set up to unlock the potential of “big data” and “fast data” in front line situations, where people and computer systems need to collaborate in a coalition of multiple agencies.
-Recent advances in artificial intelligence, machine learning and network science have greatly improved the capabilities of technology to assist coalitions working together in rapidly-changing situations, such as major disasters, to make people safer.
+The Distributed Analytics and Information Science (DAIS) research group, unlocks the potential of “big data” and “fast data” in front line situations, where people and computer systems need to collaborate in a coalition of multiple agencies.
+DAIS research is making advances in artificial intelligence, machine learning and network science to improve the capabilities of technology to assist coalitions working together in rapidly-changing situations, such as major disasters, to make people safer.